galvari/EYE-C/README.md

 # Gaze Coordination
-Gaze-Coordination events from wild videos
+A Gaze360 implementation to extract Gaze-Coordination events from wild videos